la2050/archive/_projects/2015/empowering-young-l-a-adults-through-the-visual-performing-arts.md

   - Westside
   - City of Los Angeles
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' How did you hear about this challenge?: PIECES Volunteer Organization(s) name(s): PIECES Teens Arts Organization(s) mailing address(es): "PIECES\r\nc/o Buckwild Gallery\r\n12804 Venice Boulevard\r\nLos Angeles, CA 90066" Organization(s) website(s): www.PIECESarts.org
+Mobilize for systems change: '0' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '0' Organization(s) name(s): PIECES Teens Arts Organization(s) mailing address(es): "PIECES\r\nc/o Buckwild Gallery\r\n12804 Venice Boulevard\r\nLos Angeles, CA 90066" Organization(s) website(s): www.PIECESarts.org